 When conservative methods fail, there are a host of surgical and nonsurgical methods to restore hair growth in the bald patches.
 Platelet-rich plasma (PRP) therapy, for example, can stimulate dormant hair follicles to regrow hair as a part of your alopecia areata treatment plan.

 Suffering from Alopecia Areata?
-Contact Dr. Darling, Hair Transplant Surgeon in Kansas City, MO
+Contact Dr. Darling, Hair Transplant Surgeon in Kansas City & Liberty, MO

 Don’t live with noticeable patchy hair loss a moment longer!
 Dr. Scott Darling at Darling Hair Restoration of Kansas City and Liberty, Missouri, is experienced at assessing the cause of hair loss and treating it, including alopecia areata.
 Call Dr. Darling at (816) 792-3400 or request your consultation now.